elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculated-fields.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-field.png)
    + Create a calculated field and have the formula populated with a specified field\.

-     On the data preparation page, expand the **Fields** pane, hover over the field that you want to use as the basis for the calculated field, choose the ellipsis that appears to the right of it, and then choose **Add calculation based on <field name>**\.
+     On the data preparation page, expand the **Fields** pane\.
+Hover over the field that you want to use as the basis for the calculated field, choose the ellipsis at its right, and then choose **Add calculation based on <field name>**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/function-field.png)

 1. In the **Calculated field** pane, highlight the value in **Calculated field name**, and then type a name for the calculated field\.